 Neil Clavo Rivas is an interdisciplinary artist whose work stems from his roles as a documentarian, educator, and activist.
 Using photography, collected objects, and appropriated pop culture iconography, he is invested in aesthetic politics and creating tactical interventions within social, cultural, and political contexts.
 Much of his work has been used for educational purposes, journalism, activist tools, and as legal evidence.

 Rivas diverse projects have come in a range of forms, including multimedia installations, video, life size cardboard cut-outs, posters, performances, and community-based projects.
-He is the creator of the U.S. Department of Illegal Superheroes, as well as Clavos School for Young Superheroes (SYS) a traveling school inspired by the institute where the X-Men are educated in the Marvel Comics universe.
-His documentary work has covered numerous social movements and political events, including the migrant rights movement in the U.S., the 2009 military coup in Honduras, the 2009 historic presidential race in El Salvador, the South Central Farm, Occupy Oakland, and La Vela de las Intrépidas in Juchitán, Oaxaca.
+He is the creator of the U.S. Department of Illegal Superheroes, and Clavos School for Young Superheroes (SYS) a traveling school inspired by the institute where the X-Men are educated in the Marvel Comics universe.
+His documentary work has covered numerous social movements and political events, including the migrant rights movement in the U.S. (2006-2011), the 2009 military coup in Honduras, the 2009 historic presidential race in El Salvador, the South Central Farm in Los Angeles, Occupy Oakland, and La Vela de las Intrépidas in Juchitán, Oaxaca (2012).